Amherst Street station

-Amherst Street is a Buffalo Metro Rail underground station located at the corner of Main and Amherst Streets.
+Amherst Street station is a Buffalo Metro Rail underground station located at the corner of Main and Amherst Streets.
 From May 18, 1985 to November 10, 1986, due to construction issues at LaSalle station, Amherst Street station served as the northern terminus.
 The station has been referenced by rapper Westside Gunn numerous times.

 Bus connections

-Located on a triangular tract of land bounded by Main Street to the east, Amherst Street to the north and Parker Avenue to the west, Amherst Street is one of four stations that does not offer an off-road bus loop, requiring passengers to board/debark using curbside stops (the other three being Humboldt-Hospital, Summer-Best and Allen/Medical Campus).
+Located on a triangular tract of land bounded by Main Street to the east, Amherst Street to the north and Parker Avenue to the west, Amherst Street station is one of four stations that does not offer an off-road bus loop, requiring passengers to board/debark using curbside stops (the other three being Humboldt–Hospital, Summer–Best and Allen/Medical Campus).
 When the station opened in May 1985, bus routes were modified to stop on one of the three sides of the station.
 Route 23 buses heading toward Bailey/Abbott Loop and route 32 buses heading towards Black Rock/Riverside Transit Hub do not board at the curb on the same side as the station, which is served by three bus routes: